 - Certain blood disorders

-If you have questions regarding prevention, consult your health care provider.
+If you have questions about prevention, see your healthcare provider.

-- The most common cause of meningitis is viral, although it can be caused by bacteria, a fungus, or tuberculosis.
+- It's usually caused by a virus, although it can be caused by bacteria, a fungus, or

 - Treatment for meningitis depends on the specific cause of the disease.

 - Vaccinations can prevent or minimize the incidence of meningitis.